solucca/solucca/README.md

-# Greetins!
+# Greetings!
 My name is Lucca Giusti!
 I am a Brazilian student living in Berlin, and currently on my way to finish my bachelors degree in computer engineering.
 # 💫 About Me:
 🔭 I’m currently working on FIWARE foundation<br>